 The writer hopes that these few notes will be of interest to those employed in the great factory at Port Waratah, known to the world as the B.H.P.
 Iron and Steel Works.
-For they show that, ch. to many years ago, there existed close to its site as the by, a very small factory, whose operatives, knowing nothing of iron and steel, perforce wrought in stone to manufacture such implements as daily wrought in stone to manufacture such implements as dany exigencies demanded.
-Operatives, Ican and lank, dusky in hue, ill-clad and ill-fed, according to our standards, who had none of our highly specialised machinery or huge buildings.
+For they show that, oh, so many years ago, there existed close to its site a factory, a very small factory, whose operatives, knowing nothing of iron and steel, perforce wrought in stone to manufacture such implements as daily exigencies demanded.
+Operatives, lean and lank, dusky in hue, ill-clad and ill-fed, according to our standards, who had none of our highly specialised machinery or huge buildings.
 And this tiny factory employed, most likely, but one or two men, instead of the thousands which overrun its site to-day.